sonic-net/SONiC/doc/smart-switch/reboot/reboot-hld.md

 service, continuing until the timeout is reached.
 Once the DPU successfully terminates all services, it responds to the RebootStatus API with STATUS_SUCCESS.
 Until the services are terminated gracefully, DPU response RebootStatusResponse with STATUS_RETRIABLE_FAILURE status.

-* Subsequently, the NPU detaches the DPU PCI.
-Detachment can be achieved either by a vendor specific API or via sysfs (echo 1 > /sys/bus/pci/devices/XXXX:XX:XX.X/remove).
+* Subsequently, the NPU detaches the DPU PCI with a vendor defined API.
+If a vendor specific API is not defined, detachment is done via sysfs
+(echo 1 > /sys/bus/pci/devices/XXXX:XX:XX.X/remove).

-* Next, the NPU triggers a platform vendor API to initiate the reboot process for the DPU.
+* Next, the NPU triggers a platform vendor reboot API to initiate the reboot process for the DPU.

 * The NPU either immediately rescans the PCI upon return or after a timeout period.
-Rescan of the PCI could be achieved either by calling vendor specific
-API or via sysfs (echo 1 > /sys/bus/pci/devices/XXXX:XX:XX.X/rescan).
+Rescan of the PCI is achieved by vendor defined API.
+If vendor specific API is not defined, then rescan is done via sysfs (echo 1 > /sys/bus/pci/devices/XXXX:XX:XX.X/rescan).

 ## Switch reboot sequence ##